aboutpc/Compression-for-LiDAR/README.md

 ## Normalization

-We also test the results of normalization, but we do not pay much attention in this part.
+We also test the results of normalization, it's widely used in many tasks and shows great performance, so we do not pay much attention in this part.

 ![Normalization](https://github.com/aboutpc/Compression-for-LiDAR/blob/main/ablation_study/normalization.png)